 Bio & Statement

-Currently he is an Art educator through The Robeson Galleries at Rutgers University and an Art Teacher at Great Oaks Charter School in Newark, NJ.
+House in Newark, NJ, as well as a 2017 solo show at the Henao Contemporary Center in Orlando, FL.
+Currently David is an Art educator through The Robeson Galleries at Rutgers University and Adjunct Professor at Bard Early College in Newark, NJ.

 “Metaphrase” is a series that includes large scale wall renderings (indoor and